AkiraBrahe/BTX_ExpansionPack/README.md

 ## Credits

-This mod is bundled with Playable Tanks and DHS Changes by [LordRuthermore](https://github.com/lordruthermore), and Shell Shuffler by [T-Bone](https://github.com/ajkroeg).
+This mod is bundled with Playable Tanks and DHS Changes by [LordRuthermore](https://github.com/lordruthermore) and Shell Shuffler by [T-Bone](https://github.com/ajkroeg).

 Special thanks to [mcb](https://github.com/mcb5637) for enabling the display of the full vehicle names in battle, and **Hrothgar Heavenlight** for playtesting the mod extensively, suggesting exciting 'Mechs to add, and writing Yang's comments on them.

 ## Features

 The mod features tons of new content, including new 'Mechs, vehicles, and weapons.
-The goal is to expand the BattleTech Extended timeline into the 3060s, introducing new technologies from the Fed Com Civil War.
+The goal is to expand the BattleTech Extended timeline into the 3060s, introducing new technologies from the FedCom Civil War.
 All vehicles are also playable, including VTOLs, and every faction in the game has a wider variety of 'Mechs and combat vehicles, so expect interesting matchups.

 Listed below are a comprehensive list of changes and detailed information about the mod: